20n/act/wikiServices/README.md

 fastcgi_param  REDIRECT_STATUS    200;
 ```

-For a reason I don't understand, Ubuntu's nginx ships with one of these parameters missing, which results in blank pages appearing when trying to access the wiki.
+For a reason I don't understand, Ubuntu's nginx ships without a `SCRIPT_FILENAME` parameter in its `fastcgi_params` file, which results in blank pages appearing when trying to access the wiki.

 ### Unpack and Set Up Mediawiki ###